Music Curriculum Statement of Intent

 - Describe how you read chord diagrams: guitar/ukulele

 Composing: All music from ‘nothing to something’ or ‘page to stage’ (notated) goes through a step by step journey.
 This journey is unique for different musicians

-ARE Year 7 Students can describe what a stimulus is and demonstrate a process through rehearsal of a given notated music or stimulus
+Students can describe what a stimulus is and demonstrate a process through rehearsal of a given notated music or stimulus

 - Explore the different rehearsal techniques required to create a notated performance